 Some doctors aren’t ready to do an immediate fine needle aspiration, and will choose to send you for an ultrasound, instead.
 An ultrasound is an excellent tool for identifying cysts.
 It’s a painless test that clearly shows whether a mass in your breast is solid, or filled with fluid.
 If it’s fluid-filled, it’s a cyst.
 If it’s solid, you’ll need further diagnostic testing – and perhaps a biopsy – to determine just what the lump is.

 If the ultrasound shows a fluid-filled mass, then the doctor may or may not drain it; this would depend on how large it is, whether it’s painful, and whether there’s any question about the potential of cancer somewhere within the cyst.

-A. Nothing, unless it’s painful and needs to be drained.
-Most women, if they have a cyst, find it’s a one-time occurrence.
+Unless a cyst is painful, there’s no need to drain it.
+Most women with cysts find they’re a one-time occurrence.
 The cyst may persist for quite awhile, but will gradually disappear on its own.

 Some women have multiple/recurring cysts; they’re irritating, but not dangerous.
 In rare cases, cysts may be removed surgically; but this is only if a cyst is painful, and keeps coming back; or if there’s some question about it possibly being cancer.

 The best way to prevent cysts is simply to grow older.
 Few postmenopausal women, unless they’re taking hormone replacement therapy, are bothered by cysts.
-So the older you get, the less you have to worry about cysts… see, getting old can be a GOOD thing!
+So the older you get, the less you have to worry about cysts.